racket/racket7/racket/src/io/README.txt

 this layer sets that parameter (so the primitive error function slike `raise-argument-error` won't work right until this layer is loaded).

-Thread and event support is similarly provided as a more pritimive layer.
+Thread and event support is similarly provided as a more primitive layer.
 Running `make demo` doesn't rely on that, while running `make demo-thread` uses the thread implementation in "../thread" to demonstrate cooperation between the layers.